 Shampoo bars eliminate both of those problems and instead, everything you need is right there in one solid bar.
 The bars are also a more environmentally friendly option as there is no plastic bottle to throw away when you're done.
 How long the bars last will depend on how often you wash your hair, but on average, since they are so concentrated, shampoo bar can do the job of 4 to 5 bottles of your typical commercial shampoo.

 One thing I was impressed with the first time I used the bars was how easy they create a fluffy lather.
-This is because of the lathering oils they contain such as coconut, babassu and castor bean each batch contains.
+This is because of the lathering oils such as coconut, babassu and castor bean each batch contains.
 While a lather isn't required for clean hair, I still think it's essential for a good shampoo experience so I was happy to see that I didn't lose this effect with the bars.
 I'll admit the first time I tried them it was a bit different and I wasn't exactly sure what to do.
 Thankfully, each bar contains a small instruction card with helpful tips.
 When you're in the shower after wetting your hair like you normally would, you can either use the bar directly on your scalp and rub it in a combing motion, or create the later in your hands first and then apply to your scalp.
 When you're done showering be sure to store your bar in a dry place - don't let it sit in a puddle of water in the shower and give it plenty of fresh air before the next use.

 It's important to know there will likely be an adjustment period when you begin using the bars - at least there was from me.
 The first time I used the Summer Sunshine bar it left my hair feeling coated and waxy.
 This is because Chagrin Valley only uses natural ingredients in their shampoo bars so your hair is going through a sort of detox as all the buildup and chemicals from your normal commercial shampoos have to be stripped out.
 If you plan to take these on an upcoming trip, I would recommend starting to use them a couple weeks before you leave to help your hair adjust.
 It may take some time and patience, but once I used them regularly I could definitely tell the difference and was left with healthy, soft and silky hair.